rexfordkelly-on-makersquare/w2d1-review/review/08_intro-functions.md

 2. Write a sentence in plain English describing how `square(square(15))` is evaluated.

-3. Rename the parameter to `square` in your `main.js` file to `monkey`, and rename the uses of that parameter in the body to `monkey` as well.
+3. Rename the parameter to `square` to `monkey`, and rename the uses of that parameter in the body to `monkey` as well.
 Will the function `square` still work?
 Why or why not?

 4. What is wrong with the following definitions of `square`?
 Write a sentence or two describing the issue(s); then, try copying the erroneous examples into a